aginies/pvirsh/README.md

 # TODO

 A lot... this is experimental:
-* use libvirt api directly instead of virsh
 * detect VM state before doing anything
-* collect error in a better way
 * validate the yaml file before using it
+* use libvirt api directly instead of virsh?
 * etc....

 # Define Virtual Machine group